6 Reasons Plaintiffs Get Denied for Pre-Settlement Funding

 Access to Legal Funding is Based on the Merits of Your Legal Claim

-Funding for lawsuit loans, also known as pre-settlement loans or non-recourse cash advances, is assessed solely on the merits of your case, including its strength and the likelihood of a successful settlement.
+Lawsuit funding, also known as pre-settlement loans or non-recourse cash advances, is assessed solely on the merits of your case, including its strength and the likelihood of a successful settlement.

-You Have No Lawyer or There are Issues with Your Lawyer
+You Have No Lawyer or There Are Issues with Your Lawyer

 To qualify for lawsuit funding, you must be represented by a lawyer.
 Even if you have a strong case, your chances of successfully applying for pre-settlement funding will be minimal if you have not retained an attorney.